msydneyslaga/rlp/doc/src/commentary/layout-lexing.rst

 ============================

-The C-style languages of my previous experiences have all had quite trivial lexical analysis stages, peaking in complexity when I streamed tokens lazily in
-C. The task of tokenising a C-style language is very simple in description: you ignore all whitespace and point out what you recognise.
+The C-style languages of my previous experiences have all had quite trivial lexical analysis stages: you ignore all whitespace and point out the symbols you recognise.
 If you don't recognise something, check if it's a literal or an identifier.
 Should it be neither, return an error.

-On paper, both lexing and parsing a Haskell-like language seem to pose a few greater challenges.
+In contrast, both lexing and parsing a Haskell-like language poses a number of greater challenges.
 Listed by ascending intimidation factor, some of the potential roadblocks on my mind before making an attempt were:

+* Context-sensitive keywords; Haskell allows for some words to be used as identifiers in appropriate contexts, such as :code:`family`, :code:`role`, :code:`as`.
+Reading a note_ found in `GHC's lexer`_, it appears that keywords are only considered in bodies for which their use is relevant, e.g.
+  :code:`family` and :code:`role` in type declarations, :code:`as` after
+  :code:`case`; :code:`if`, :code:`then`, and :code:`else` in expressions, etc.

 * Operators; Haskell has not only user-defined infix operators, but user-defined precedence levels and associativities.
 I recall using an algorithm that looked